Alpina B4: D4

 The D4 is the diesel variant of the B4.
-Based on the 435d, the N57 turbo diesel inline-6 engine found in the donor car was slightly modified by adding two small variable geometry turbochargers and a new intercooler.
+Based on the 435d, the N57 turbo diesel inline-6 engine found in the donor car was slightly modified by introducing a new intercooler and a different engine ECU mapping.
 These modifications allowed the engine to generate 350 PS at 4,000 rpm and 516 lbft of torque between 1,500 rpm and 3,000 rpm.
 The engine is mounted to the same 8-speed automatic transmission as utilized in the B4.
 The D4 like the B4 is available in coupé and convertible body styles, with the convertible weighing 130 kg more than the coupé.
 The D4 is equipped with an Akrapovič stainless steel exhaust system with quad exhaust pipes.
 On the interior, burled Elm wood trim, adjustable heated front seats, dual zone climate control and Dakota leather trim are standard equipment.
 A heads-up display and an array of choices for the upholstery and trim are optional.
 The car also comes with automatic headlights and wipers.
 20-inch multi-spoke alloy wheels and Alpina pinstriping on the exterior are also optional.

 The D4 can accelerate to 100 kph in 4.6 seconds (5.0 seconds for the convertible), 0-100 mph in 10 seconds and can attain a maximum speed of 173 mph (171 mph for the convertible).